ShreyanshiJaiswal/Guesstimate_Journey/Guesstimate_Que_14/Readme.md

 # Guesstimate 14: Passengers Traveling in Delhi Metro

-## Question

-Estimate the number of passengers traveling through the Delhi Metro in one day.

 ## Clarifying Questions

 1. Are we estimating daily, weekly, monthly, or yearly passengers?